Become a better photographer today!

-Learn to bring out the best in your images by using Adobe Lightroom to its full potential.
+Learn to bring out the best in your images by using Adobe Lightroom to its full potential in video-based course.
 Lightroom lets us apply traditional darkroom techniques to our photography.
 Instructor is pro photographer Rob Sheppard, editor-at-large of Outdoor Photographer

 magazine and author of over 30 books about photography.
 A challenge we all face is that the camera does not see the world exactly as we do.
 Therefore, photos coming straight from the camera can be misleading or even wrong.
 In this course, you'll learn how Lightroom's great tools can help you better interpret and more accurately translate reality into a photo.

-NOTE: Updated for Lightroom 4 (but LR3 is OK too)!
-Also, this fully interactive course features video lessons!
+NOTE: Updated for Lightroom 5!
+Also, this interactive course features video lessons!

 - Getting Started